Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 — Irish Times Video (@irishtimesvideo) January 6, 2017

-So it seems that it is not the music of Bono or U2 that have people so irate, but the fact that Bono is so overtly political, and that he uses his rock superstardom to fuel his charity work.
+It seems that it is not the music of Bono or U2 that have people so irate, but the fact that Bono is so overtly political and that he uses his rock superstardom to fuel his charity work.

 Naomi Dinnen has written a book on U2, set to be released this year, and expressed the opinion that Bono and his bandmates have the right to use their rockstar status to fuel their charity work.